The most common myth you hear everywhere is that low-temperature systems need large bore pipework. This is completely incorrect.

 So once we know the DT and power in kW required, we can work out our flow rate in litres per second using this angle, watch our mass flow rate video for a full explanation.

-So knowing that a narrower temperature drop means faster flow rate, when upgrading from a gas boiler to a heat pump you'll be forgiven in thinking that with 4 x faster flow rates you'll need 4 x larger bore pipes.
+So knowing that a narrower temperature drop means a faster flow rate when upgrading from a gas boiler to a heat pump you'll be forgiven for thinking that with 4x faster flow rates you'll need 4x larger bore pipes.

-But there's issues there which mean in most cases, most of the heating pipework is ample for heat pumps.
+But there's issues there which means in most cases, most of the heating pipework is ample for heat pumps.

 Now bearing all that in mind let’s see if you need to upgrade your pipework.

 Take a look at our cheat sheet here, you can grab this from the link in the description.